St Asaph: Festivities

 Every year the city hosts the North Wales International Music Festival, which takes place at several venues in the city and attracts musicians and music lovers from all over Wales and beyond.
 In past years, the main event in September at the cathedral has been covered on television by the BBC.

 Other annual events in the city include the increasingly popular Woodfest Wales crafts festival in June, the Beat the Bounds charity walk in July and the Gala Day in August.

 Churches

 In addition to the cathedral, there are five other churches in St Asaph covering all the major Christian denominations.
 The Parish Church of St Asaph and St Kentigern (Church in Wales) is placed prominently at the bottom of the High Street, across the river in Lower Denbigh Road is Penniel Chapel (Welsh Methodist) and halfway up the High Street there is Llanelwy Community Church (Baptist).
 At the top of the city, in Chester Street is St Winifride's (Roman Catholic) and Bethlehem Chapel (Welsh Presbyterian) in Bronwylfa Square.

 Governance

-The City Council comprises two wards that both elect seven councillors.
-The presiding officer and chairperson of the council is The Rt Wp The Mayor Cllr Colin Hardie.

-In the 2022 local elections, St Asaph elected the first Green Party councillor in Denbighshire in the St Asaph East electoral ward.
+There are two tiers of local government covering St Asaph, at community (city) and county level: St Asaph City Council (Cyngor Dinas Llanelwy) and Denbighshire County Council (Cyngor Sir Ddinbych).
+The city council meets at Roe Plas.

+Administrative history

+St Asaph was an ancient parish.
+It appears to have historically been on the borders of the commote of Rhuddlan in the cantref of Tegeingl, and the commote of Isdulas in the cantref of Rhufoniog.
+Under the Statute of Rhuddlan in 1284, Tegeingl became part of the new county of Flintshire and Rhufoniog became part of the marcher lordship of Denbighland.
+The Statute of Rhuddlan does not specifically name St Asaph, and there is some ambiguity as to whether it was in Flintshire or Denbighland; it may have been administered as a separate liberty.

+In 1536, the new county of Denbighshire was created under the Laws in Wales Act 1535, comprising the old lordship of Denbighland plus other "lordships, townships, parishes, commotes and cantreds", one of which was "Saint Tasse", being St Asaph.
+Six years later, in 1542, St Asaph was transferred instead to Flintshire, with the act of parliament which transferred it noting that it had "...of old time been reputed accepted and taken as part and parcel of the county of Flint...".

+The parish of St Asaph covered a large rural area as well as the settlement itself, and straddled the hundred of Isdulas in Denbighshire and the hundred of Rhuddlan in Flintshire.
+It was subdivided into 13 townships: